sandialabs/elaenia/README.md

 ### Building

-- `make` builds and expands.
+- `make` builds the plugin, and stores it in `top`.
-- `make install` is how you use it
+- (Not stable) `make install` is how you install it on your system; it installs in the same place that frama-c libraries are installed, so you have to be able to write to there.
+With opam, this would be in `~/.opam/switch/share/frama-c` (or something like that).
+- `make verbose` will run the help option, printing some diagnostics

 ## Usage

-Tjj
+- `make test` will run the analysis for the `tests/fpan/` directory.
+  Currently does not do much, but is a good way to check that _something_ gets executed.